garrickwelsh/containers/README.md

 # Containers
-This repository contains devcontainer and container definitions that are utilised to provide tools and environments for my use.
+This repository contains devcontainer, devcontainer feature and container definitions that are utilised to provide tools and environments for my use (and anyone else).

-## devcontainers
+## Devcontainers
 Development containers - Environments for building code.

 ### Goals
 * A developer environment that can be reused for multiple projects and shifts the load of devcontainer builds to the server.
 * Command line tools are a first class citizen.
 * Support for Helix and Neovim.

+## Devcontainer features

+These features are a convenience to quickly get command line tools installed for use within devcontainers.
+They are broken up into cmdline-tools, language servers and preparation/setup.

 ### Features